 The hoverplane was old but quick, she could already see the Ocean that covered the other half of her world, and within the hour they were in sight of the outskirts of Harea, the Sand City standing as capital for her planet, built around a peaceful cove.
 From above, the Ocean was deep blue and the jungle covering the delta offered a beautiful contrast of green leaves and red earth.

 The comm buzzed in the hover.
-“Erdane Estate,” Mikhal answered drily.
+“Yes?”
+Mikhal answered drily.

-Sedna nodded, and he cut the communication.
+Sedna cut the communication.
 She sat in silence for a while, oblivious of Mikhal’s timid glances in her direction.
 She had to be better prepared for March’s visit; she couldn’t leave anything to chance.

 Mikhal didn’t dare ask any questions and didn’t offer advice, and she didn’t ask for any.
 They were at ground level when they reached Edin’s Pier, the Erdane Mansion visible on its cliff.
 Sedna asked him to stop right there; she wanted to walk up to her home, breathe some air.